Cobh is the Cruise Port on the south coast of Ireland that is the gateway to the city of Cork.

 Turn right on leaving your ship and the centre of Cobh is just a 2 minute walk away.
-The Railway station is accessed through a gate on the quayside as is the Queenstown Story Heritage Centre.
-Taxis are available on the quayside.
+The Railway station is accessed through a gate on the quayside.
+Taxis are available just outside the Railway Station.
 Car Rental is available from Great Island Car Rental and your car can be collected just outside the gate to the quay.

-To assist you, a Tourism representative will board your ship shortly after docking, you will pass the Tourism Information Office on your walk into the town centre and you may meet one of the Cobh Tourism Ambassadors in their green vests who are ready to answer any questions about the area or simply to have a chat.
+To assist you, a Tourism representative will board your ship shortly after docking.
+The Tourism Information Office is located in the Arched Market House Building in the town centre and you may meet one of the Cobh Tourism Ambassadors in their green vests who are ready to answer any questions about the area or simply to have a chat.